krokite/MySQL-Bruteforce-Tool/README.md

 # MySQL-Bruteforce-Tool
 As per PCI Compliance.
+To Accept Debit card or Credit Card Online.
 Server should not have Remote MySQL enabled.
-This tools proves them right
+This tools proves the point.
+Given Tool is only for Research and Development and following the good practice to secure your Server.

 This is very easy tool and does world's most scariest damage.
-Given script proves, Why you should not have remote login enabled.
+This tool, will answer your question, "Why you should not have remote login enabled for mysql ?"

 #System Requirement :